mjaimegz677/my-portofolio/README.md

 ### Collaborating in a Team Environment

 One of the key strengths I have developed is the ability to work effectively within a team.
 Collaboration is essential in computer science, where large projects often require input from multiple disciplines.
 Through group assignments, I have learned to contribute to discussions, share ideas, and resolve conflicts in a constructive manner.
-In particular, during my work on projects such as Travlr Getaways, I worked with teammates to solve complex problems and ensure our deliverables met the required standards.
+In particular, during my work on projects, I worked with teammates to solve complex problems and ensure our deliverables met the required standards.

 ### Communicating with Stakeholders